-Peanut butter cookies packed with flavor, a soft inside, smooth texture, and a crumbly edge we all love.
-This small batch peanut butter cookie recipe makes six delicious cookies.
+Small batch peanut butter cookies are packed with flavor, soft inside, and a crumbly edge we all love.
+This peanut butter cookie recipe makes six delicious cookies.
 This recipe is as easy as 1, 2, 3 and before you know it you will be enjoying the best peanut butter cookies!

 Who doesn't love a peanut butter cookie?
 They are simple to make and packed with loads of amazing peanut butter flavors.
 My personal favorite part is the extra sugar on the edge.
-It just gives the cookie a little crunch that is perfect!
+It just gives the cookie a perfect little crunch!

 Small Batch Peanut Butter Cookie Ingredients